KatanaGraph/katana/CONTRIBUTING.md

 ## Repository History

-This repository began life as a fork the [Galois project](https://github.com/IntelligentSoftwareSystems/Galois).
+This repository began life as a fork of the [Galois project](https://github.com/IntelligentSoftwareSystems/Galois).
 As part of the commercialization process, this repository was combined with proprietary parts of the Katana system and later disentangled.
 Disentangling the open-source and proprietary components required rewriting the git history of this repository.
 Because of this, commits from 2020-06-30 until 2020-10-29 (marked with `[REWRITTEN COMMIT: incomplete subtree]`) are unbuildable and inconsistent; they are included to provide context only.
-Commits from 2020-10-29 until 2020-01-01 are consistent (marked with `[REWRITTEN COMMIT: self-contained subtree]`), but may have removed changes mentioned in the commit messages.
+Commits from 2020-10-29 until 2021-01-01 are consistent (marked with `[REWRITTEN COMMIT: self-contained subtree]`), but may have removed changes mentioned in the commit messages.

 ## Specifying and Resolving C++ Dependencies